-The Class Produce Group is pleased to be a Certified Organic Produce Handler by The Maryland Department of Agriculture.
-The Maryland Department of Agriculture’s Organic Certification Program (MOCP) was accredited by the USDA for compliance with the NOP in 2002.
-This means that certification under the National Organic Program (NOP) is required to label, represent, and market products as organic.
-The Class Produce Group carries a wide range of Certified Organic Product.
+We are pleased to be a Certified Organic Produce Handler by The Maryland Department of Agriculture.
+The Maryland Department of Agriculture’s Organic Certification Program (MOCP) was accredited by the USDA for compliance with the National Organic Program (NOP) in 2002.
+This means that certification under the NOP is required to label, represent, and market products as organic.
+We carry a wide range of Certified Organic Product.

 What is Organic Produce?